Detox/core/design.md

 When a friend wants to connect to other friend it will:
 * construct routing path of desired length to the node which will act as rendezvous node
 * gets introduction nodes through rendezvous node
-* generate invitation message that contains information about friend's long-term public key, rendezvous token, introduction node ID, encrypted and signed secret for a friend together with rendezvous node ID so that friend can connect back if needed
+* generate invitation message that contains information about friend's long-term public key, rendezvous token, introduction node ID, encrypted and signed application name and secret for a friend together with rendezvous node ID so that friend can connect back if needed

 Rendezvous node will connect to introduction node and will ask to forward introduction, after which a friend will have to choices:
 * accept introduction, build another routing path of desired length to rendezvous node and ask to confirm connection with a friend